Networking

 4. Partnerships:

-Fencing-Academy-Denmark aims to create a sustainable financial framework through a combination of sponsorships, donations, and partnerships to offer the necessary support for fencers’ training and development.
+Fencing-Academy-Denmark aims to create a sustainable financial framework through a partnerships to offer the necessary support for businesses and fencers’ training and development.

 Épée fencing is one of the three weapons in modern Olympic fencing, along with foil and sabre.
 It is a form of sword fighting that originated in Europe and is characterized by the use of a thrusting weapon called the épée.
 Here are some key aspects: